dadkakdead/MagicBox/README.md

 ### What is MagicBox? ###

-**MagicBox** is web application, which you deploy to provide easy access to your data crunching scripts.
-It's built with Django.
+**MagicBox** is a web application that provides easy access to data crunching scripts.
+It is built with [Django].

 ---

-### How easy is it for users? ###
+### How easy is it to use **MagicBox**? ###

-No more than drag & drop.
+Simply drag and drop spreadsheets or CSV files into **MagicBox** and click "Go" to run the scripts.

 ![MagicBox-demo](https://github.com/devrazdev/MagicBox/raw/master/misc/demo.gif)

-### Why should I use it? ###
+### Why should I use **MagicBox**? ###
-Once you write a Python script for a repetitious spreadsheet operation on a local computer, there is a need to provide a simple interface for others to use it — **MagicBox** let's you do it with just a few clicks in admin panel and copy-paste to the  template file.
+**MagicBox** provides a simple interface to run shared Python scripts to automate "repetitious spreadsheet operations."

-Examples of "repetitious spreadsheet operation", which are worth automating:
+Examples of "repetitious spreadsheet operations" include:
-- Generating reports from [Excel databases], which usually require "Merge", "Transform", "Lookup" operations
+- Generating reports from [Excel databases], which often require "Merge," "Transform," and "Lookup" operations
 - Post-processing of text format export files
-- Reformating operations, which usually require macros / [Windows automation]
+- Reformatting operations, which often require macros / [Windows automation]

 [Excel databases]: <https://www.lifewire.com/create-a-database-in-excel-3123446>
 [Windows automation]: <https://autohotkey.com/>

-### Why Microsoft Excel is not enough? ###
+### Why is Microsoft Excel not enough? ###
-Microsoft Excel plays a huge role in everyday data cruching tasks (it's used by [100s millions people], some of them even [recommend] it for working with Big Data).
-It's not the best tool for heavy calculations, but many business-critical applications are built with it, so there is constant search for workarounds (even [cloud computing of Excel Spreadsheets]).
+Microsoft Excel is used by [millions] for everyday data crunching operations, and many critical business applications are built around this software.  but it is not efficient for bulky and repetitive data processing.
+Many critical business applications are built around Microsoft Excel, but there is a constant search for workarounds to process such bulky data. (even [cloud computing of Excel Spreadsheets]).

 One of the approaches is doing data analysis with Python (edit in Jupyter, import [Pandas] + [Numpy] + whatsoever).
 Gossip news: [Microsoft considers adding Python support to Microsoft Excel].